 As much as you want to heal from your grief, your need to be helpful to your adult child and his or hers family, at this critical time, is probably even greater.
+The death of a child is one of the most difficult tragedies a parent (or grandparent) will ever endure.
 Here are some suggestions from bereaved parents to help you help them.
 By helping your adult child, you might help yourself as well.

 Ten Helpful Hints to Comfort Your Child

 - Allow your adult child to speak the deceased child’s name, to talk about him/her, to tell his/her stories.
 Parents repeat their stories to help them adjust to their new reality.